Tuen Mun Road: History and development

 Tuen Mun Road was one of Hong Kong's first high speed roads, and the first expressway.
 Its construction proved to be a great challenge for the engineers.
 The road had to be built along the winding coastline, and the steep terrain encountered required the construction of numerous viaducts, culverts and cuttings.
-To save construction costs, the road was built with narrow carriageways and substandard geometry, causing frequent traffic accidents and subsequent congestion for a long period, and as a result speed limits reduced to 70-80 km/h.
+To save construction costs, the road was built with narrow carriageways and substandard geometry, causing frequent traffic accidents and subsequent congestion for a long period, and as a result speed limits were reduced to 70-80 km/h.
 Another such measure was putting the construction work into phases.

-Phase 1 of the road was built in 1977, being the present day Tsuen Wan bound carriageway.
+Phase 1 of the road was built in 1977, being the present day Tsuen Wan-bound carriageway.
 This section was officially opened on 5 May 1978 by Governor Murray MacLehose.
-Phase 2, which consists of the Tuen Mun bound carriageway between Sham Tseng and Tsuen Wan, was opened in 1981; the remaining Tuen Mun Bound carriageway was completed in 1983.
+Phase 2, which consists of the Tuen Mun-bound carriageway between Sham Tseng and Tsuen Wan, was opened in 1981; the remaining Tuen Mun-bound carriageway was completed in 1983.

 Since the road was opened, there have been various improvements carried out to meet the increasing traffic demand, such as the addition of uphill crawler lanes (Tsuen Wan Bound) at Sam Shing Hui, So Kwun Wat, Tai Lam Chung and Ting Kau.
 The Highways Department has plans to carry out extensive reconstruction works on Tuen Mun Road that will include widening traffic lanes, improving horizontal curvatures and sightlines, and the installation of noise barriers.
 These works commenced in October 2008 and completed at the end of 2015.

 Tuen Mun Road remains one of the most heavily used roads in Hong Kong, as some drivers heading to Yuen Long shunpike Tai Lam Tunnel, and container trucks use it to access the River Trade Terminal in Tuen Mun.

 To enhance the convenience of communicators travelling from New Territories to Kowloon or Hong Kong Island, Tuen Mun Road Bus-Bus Interchange had been under construction since 15 July 2010.
 The interchange on Kowloon bound side and that on Tuen Mun bound side were commissioned on 26 December 2012 and 27 July 2013 respectively.